Krejci scores 2 in 4-goal 1st; Bruins beat Red Wings 6-1

+BOSTON (AP) -- The Boston Bruins had a relaxing night in the middle of a tight playoff chase.

-BOSTON (AP) -- David Krejci scored twice and Drew Stafford had his first with Boston during a four-goal first period that carried the Bruins to a 6-1 victory over the Detroit Red Wings on Wednesday night.
+David Krejci scored twice and Drew Stafford had his first with Boston during a four-goal first period that carried the Bruins to a 6-1 victory over the struggling Detroit Red Wings on Wednesday night.

-Brad Marchand had his team-leading 31st and 32nd goals, and David Pastrnak added a score for Boston, and Tuukka Rask made 26 saves.
-Boston improved to 9-3 since interim coach Bruce Cassidy replaced fired coach Claude Julien on Feb.
+Brad Marchand had his team-leading 31st and 32nd goals, David Pastrnak also scored, and Tuukka Rask made 26 saves.
+Boston is 9-3 since interim coach Bruce Cassidy replaced the fired Claude Julien on Feb.
 7.

+The Bruins were looking to rebound from a key divisional loss at Ottawa on Monday.
+They found it against the Red Wings, who have the Eastern Conference's fewest points.

+''The type of season that Detroit's having, it's a little bit different than Ottawa,'' Stafford said. ''There's a little bit more room out there, a little bit more time to make some plays.''

 Niklas Kronwall had his first goal of the season for Detroit.
 The Red Wings finished a five-game trip 1-3-1.